User Guide Cancel

 PAL (Phase Alternating Line) is the standard format for Europe, Russia, Africa, Middle East, India, Australia, New Zealand, South Pacific, China, and other parts of Asia.

-Because you can’t change the project preset after starting a project, verify the format of your source footage before selecting a project preset.
+Because you can’t change the project preset after starting a project in Premiere Elements 2024 and previous versions, verify the format of your source footage before selecting a project preset.

 Note: